GEANT/CAT/tutorials/Configuration.md

 	for general server hardening, the following option should be set in php.ini: "expose_php 0"

 	for cookie security, the following options should be set in php.ini: "session.cookie_httponly 1" and "session.cookie_secure 1"

+        the extension php-gmp is needed when enabling Silverbullet functionality

 	To send mails, PHPMailer v6 needs to be on your system.
 If your package manager does not provide it, you can download the tarball from GitHub and place it in the directory core/PHPMailer